White throws for 350, No. 24 Memphis beats No. 15 SMU 54-48

-MEMPHIS, Tenn.
-(AP) — Brady White threw for 350 yards and three touchdowns, Antonio Gibson had a school-record 386 all-purpose yards with three scores and No. 24 Memphis held off No. 15 SMU 54-48 Saturday night to cap the biggest day yet in Tigers’ football history.
+Brady White threw for 350 yards and three touchdowns, Antonio Gibson had a school-record 386 all-purpose yards with three scores and Memphis held off No. 15 SMU 54-48 Saturday night to cap the biggest day yet in Tigers’ football history.

+“This stage, this moment, this opportunity, they came out and they played with everything they had against a really good football team,” Memphis coach Mike Norvell said.

 The Tigers (8-1, 4-1) handed SMU its first loss of the season and moved atop the American Athletic Conference’s Western Division to improve their case to represent the Group of Five in the New Year’s Six.

-SMU (8-1, 4-1) came in with its best start to a season since winning 1982 when the Mustangs won their first 10 games.
-They left having lost their sixth straight in Memphis in a series dominated by the Tigers.
+SMU (8-1, 4-1) came in with its best start to a season since 1982 when the Mustangs won their first 10.
+They left having lost their sixth straight in Memphis in a series dominated by the Tigers, and coach Sonny Dykes said they just made too many errors against a good team.

 Memphis started the day on display thanks to ESPN’s “College GameDay” on Beale Street with wrestler Jerry Lawler as the big guest, then filled the Liberty Bowl with 59,506 for the biggest crowd for an American conference game.
 The Tigers followed by outdueling the nation’s sixth-best scoring offense, which had been averaging 43 points a game.

+“The momentum swings, there were highs, there were lows,” Norvell said.
+“There was a great response from our Memphis Tigers.
+I want to say thank you to Memphis.
+Memphis had an opportunity to be showcased, and much like this football team, it rose to the occasion.”

-The teams combined for 1,067 yards total offense, and SMU had its chance after scoring three TDs in the fourth quarter.
-Shane Buechele threw a 2-yard TD pass to James Proche with 2:06 left and went for 2 after each, converting all three.
+The teams combined for 1,067 yards total offense, and SMU stayed close scoring three TDs in the fourth quarter going for 2 after each — converting all three.
+Shane Buechele threw a 2-yard TD pass to James Proche with 2:06 left for the final margin.

 But Preston Brady recovered SMU’s onside kick, and Memphis ran out the clock for the victory.